Transformers – 1984

 Scarcity Factor: Tough to find on secondary market

 Notes: Bumblebee can boast of being one of the more popular Autobots, and transforms into a VW Beetle.
-Bumblebee was also available in a red color with some packaging.
+The main release of Bumblebee was yellow, but a red version was also made available with some packaging.

 Cliffjumper